 Tenth Observation: New Symptoms Appearing After the Remedy

 If an array of new symptoms appear after administration of the remedy, the prescription has to be suspected.
 The prescription is not the right one.
-The condition will be unfavorable.
+The condition will be unfavourable.

 Eleventh Observation: When Old Symptoms are Observed to Reappear

-The condition is much favorable.
+The condition is much more favourable.
 The disease is a curable one.
 If the symptoms are following the reverse order of appearance of symptoms and following Hering’s law of cure, the cure is inevitable.
 The patient is on the road to recovery.

 Steps to be taken: Remedy has to be left to complete its action.
 Further repetition of the dose is not advisable at this stage, as it may interrupt the action of the remedy.
 If the old symptoms come back to stay, a repetition of the dose is often necessary.
 The patient must be encouraged that he is on the road to recovery.

-Lessons to learn: Appearance of old symptoms after prescribing a remedy is a good indication in any case.
+Lessons to learn: The appearance of old symptoms after prescribing a remedy is a good indication in any case.
 If the symptoms are appearing according to Hering’s law of cure, it is going to bring a classical cure.
-The cure must take place from above downwards, within outwards, from more important organ to less important organ and in the reverse order of appearance of the symptoms.
-It is the most favorable condition.
+The cure must take place from above downwards, within outwards, from more important organs to less important organs and in the reverse order of appearance of the symptoms.
+It is the most favourable condition.

 Also Read: What is Simple Substance in Homeopathy?

-It is not a good condition.
+It is a poor prognostic condition.
 The symptoms are not following Hering’s law of cure.
 The administered medicine is not the perfect similimum.
 The medicine was not selected properly by considering the general symptoms, but it was selected based on the particulars.
 The prognosis of the case would be bad, as the remedy is suppressing the disease manifestations.

 Steps to be taken: Antidote the medicine immediately.
 Otherwise, structural changes would take place in the new site.

 Lessons to learn: The remedy must always be selected based on the general symptoms of the case.
 Importance must always be given to the symptoms that are related to the patient as a whole.
-The curative process is always from center to periphery and not from the periphery to the center.
+The curative process is always from the centre to the periphery and not from the periphery to the centre.
 If a reverse of Hering’s law is noticed after administering any remedy, the remedy has to be antidoted immediately.

-Remedy reaction is an important subject to be understood by any homeopath for the successful application of the law of similia.
-Many cases in homeopathic practice are lost not because of poor selection of the remedy or potency, but on account of the failure to read correctly the language of signs and symptoms.
-Kent’s 12 observations help aspiring physicians to train themselves in such tasks.
+Remedy reaction is an important subject to be understood by any homoeopath for the successful application of the law of similia.
+Many cases in homoeopathic practice are lost not because of poor selection of the remedy or potency, but on account of the failure to read correctly the language of signs and symptoms.
+Kent’s 12 observations help aspiring physicians train themselves in such tasks.